-- SMM VM exits cause non-maskable interrupts (NMIs) to be blocked; they may be unblocked through execution of IRET or through a VM entry (depending on the value loaded for the interruptibility state). - SMM VM exits cause SMIs to be blocked; they may be unblocked by a VM entry that returns from SMM (see Section 24.16.4).
+- SMM VM exits cause non-maskable interrupts (NMIs) to be blocked; they may be unblocked through execution of IRET or through a VM entry (depending on the value loaded for the interruptibility state and the setting of the "virtual NMIs" VM-execution control). - SMM VM exits cause SMIs to be blocked; they may be unblocked by a VM entry that returns from SMM (see Section 24.16.4).